astoeckel/aequipedis/README.md

 ## Licence

-The C++ program and the JavaScript code are made available under two different licences.
+The C++ library and the JavaScript code are made available under two different licences.
 The C++ code is licensed under the more restrictive [AGPLv3 licence](https://www.gnu.org/licenses/agpl-3.0.en.html), whereas the JavaScript code is licensed under the permissive [MIT licence](https://opensource.org/licenses/MIT).

-In a nutshell, this means that you cannot embed the C++ as a library into a server-side program that interfaces with a user (e.g. a SaaS providing image placeholders) without making your server program available under the GPLv3/AGPLv3 as well.
+In a nutshell, this means that you cannot embed the C++ library into a server-side program that interfaces with a user (e.g. a SaaS providing image placeholders) without making your server program available under the GPLv3/AGPLv3 as well.
 Note that these restrictions do not apply if you just use the output of the provided program as part of a batch process that is not directly involved in user-interaction, e.g. as part of a static site generator that calls the executable.